Product strategy at Torch

 Outcome probabilities across areas of user behavior change resulting from coaching

-Aligned stakeholders around a new product vision
+Aligned stakeholders around a new product strategy

 Early draft of outcome-oriented product architecture